BioPsyk/cleansumstats/assets/meta_data_readMe_v3.txt

 # example: stats_TotalN=12000

 stats_CaseN=
-# Total number of cases in study
+# Total number of cases in study.
+Will be missing for quantiative and ordinal traits.
-# options: <number>
+# options: <number>, missing
 # example: stats_CaseN=4000

 stats_ControlN=
-#  Total number of controls in study, example: stats_ControlN=7448
+# Total number of controls in study.
+Will be missing for quantiative and ordinal traits.
-# options: <number>
+# options: <number>, missing
 # example: stats_ControlN=8000

-stats_GCAdjust=
-Were stats adjusted post-hoc by some version of Genomic Control?
-# options: T,F
-# example: stats_GCAdjust=F

 stats_GCMethod=
+# Were stats adjusted post-hoc by some version of Genomic Control?
-# If GCAdjust is TRUE, which GC control method was used.
+# If so, which GC control method was used.
 Could be Genomic Control (GC), or ..., or unknown
 # options: <character string>, missing
 # example: stats_GCMethod=GC

 stats_GCValue=
-# If GCAdjust is TRUE, what was the adjustment factor?
+# If GCMethod is not "missing", what was the adjustment factor?
-# options: <number>
+# options: <number>, missing
 # example: stats_GCValue=1.4